 2. Effective Use of Funds

 Fortunately, most charities are more efficient with their funds.
-The charity watchdog group Charity Navigator says that 90% of the charities it evaluates put at least 65% of the funds they raise toward programs and services, and 70% of them use at least 75% of their funds for this purpose.
-If you want your dollars to have as much impact as possible, donate them to charities that do the same.
+The charity watchdog group Charity Navigator says 9 in 10 charities it rates put at least 65% of their funds toward program expenses.
+And 7 out of 10 use at least 75% of their funds for that purpose.
+If you want your dollars to have as much impact as possible, donate to charities that do the same.

 3. Efficient Fundraising

-The best charities use their fundraising dollars much more efficiently than this.
+The best charities use their fundraising dollars much more efficiently.
 They minimize the amount they spend on each call or letter, and they direct those calls and letters to the people who are most likely to give.
 Using these methods, a well-run charity can bring in $2, $3, $4, or more for every $1 it spends on fundraising.